rust-qualification/rust-specification/union/union.md

         union Name GenericParameters?
 WhereClause? { StructFields? }

 ### Description
 A union type is an abstract data type that is a sum of other types, similar to the C union.
+Union fields share the same storage.

 ### Legality Rules
 1.2.1.
 A union's size is determined by the size of its largest field.